 \section{Introduction}

 A significant challenge in the statistical analysis of confidential data is the trade-off between obtaining accurate statistics and protecting sensitive information.
-To deal with this trade-off, differential privacy (DP), a definition proposed by {\cite{dwork2006calibrating}}, provides a formal framework that enables statistical analyses of confidential data while controlling the risk of leaking private information.
+Differential privacy (DP), proposed by \cite{dwork2006calibrating}, offers a formal framework for statistical analyses of confidential data that controls the risk of leaking private information.

-DP is a property held by randomized algorithms that are applied to confidential data sets.
-Most often, the outputs of DP methods are noisy versions of summary statistics.
-Under DP, users have access to those noisy summaries, but not to the confidential data set.
-Differentially private (DP) algorithms produce outputs that are robust to changes in an entry of the data set.
-As a result, the amount of information that attackers can learn about specific individuals is minimized.
+DP is a well-defined mathematical property of randomized algorithms.
+The outputs of DP methods are typically noisy versions of summary statistics that are robust against changes in individual data entries, minimizing the information attackers can learn about specific individuals.

-A compositional datum is represented as a vector with positive components that add up to a constant which, without loss of generality, is assumed to be one.
-Compositional data arise in many disciplines.
-For example, sociologists measure time spent doing different daily activities; chemists study the composition of chemicals in samples; environmental scientists study material compositions in solid waste, and so on.
-Due to the widespread use of compositional data, considerable attention has been devoted to studying and developing methodologies for this type of data \citep{aitchison1982statistical,bacon2011short,ongaro2013generalization}.
-The Dirichlet distribution is a convenient model to analyze compositional data due to its mathematical properties and the ease of parameter interpretation.
+This article proposes DP algorithms for compositional data -- vectors with positive components that sum up to a constant, typically one.
+Compositional data sets appear across many different disciplines: sociologists measure time spent on daily activities, chemists study chemical compositions in samples, and environmental scientists analyze material compositions of solid waste.
+For this reason, considerable attention has been devoted to developing methodologies for compositional data \citep{aitchison1982statistical,bacon2011short,ongaro2013generalization}.

-In this work, we propose and evaluate DP approaches for analyzing compositional data using the Dirichlet distribution as the statistical model.
-We use DP to define a privatized summary statistic computed by adding random noise to a left-censored version of the sufficient statistic.
+We propose and evaluate DP approaches for analyzing compositional data using the Dirichlet distribution as the statistical model.
+The Dirichlet distribution is convenient for analyzing compositional data due to its mathematical properties and ease of interpretation.
+Our methodology defines a DP summary statistic by adding random noise to a left-censored version of the sufficient statistic of the Dirichlet distribution.